kyverno/policy-reporter-docs/docs/policy-reporter/persistence.md

 # Persistence

-Policy Reporter uses an **internal SQLite** database to create and manage different views and schemas of your `PolicyReports`.
-This allows the various REST APIs to work performantly in both smaller and larger clusters.
-Although this approach is very flexible and does not require any additional setup, it also has its limits above a certain size.
+Policy Reporter uses an **internal SQLite** database by default to create and manage different views and schemas of your `PolicyReports`.
+This allows the various REST APIs to work without extra infrastructure and works well for smaller setups.

-If you encounter performance or persistence issues in your environment consider to replace this internal SQLite Database with an external SQL Database.
+If you need a shared or more scalable persistence layer, configure an external SQL database.
 Policy Reporter supports **PostgreSQL**, **MySQL** and **MariaDB**.
+For distributed deployments.

 ### Configuration